Karen Halliwell's Headshot

 Associate Solicitor

-Personal Immigration
+Personal and Family Immigration

-Karen Halliwell is a qualified immigration solicitor and Law Society accredited supervising senior caseworker.
+Karen Halliwell is a qualified associate immigration solicitor and Law Society accredited supervising senior caseworker.
 Karen graduated from The University of Hull in 2004 having achieved a Law degree (with French Honours) and studied abroad at the Universite d’Orleans in the Loire Valley in France.
 She went on to study at the College of Law and completed her LPC in 2005.

 After working as a senior caseworker at Paragon Law since 2007, Karen Halliwell has over 15 years' experience in Immigration Law.
 Karen had a brief stint at another local law firm from 2011 before returning to Paragon Law in 2013 and has worked in our dedicated deportation department since then, qualifying as a solicitor in 2017.